 Scoring for a match where just open frames are scored is pretty simple, but scoring gets a little more complicated when there are spares and strikes involved.

 A spare, indicated by a slash “/” on a scorecard, happens when you knock down all 10 of the pins on your second attempt for the frame.
 When a spare is earned, it is used to calculate the score on the next frame.
 A spare will award you ten points plus a bonus of whatever you roll on your first shot of the next frame.

 For example, suppose a player earns a spare by knocking down the remaining pins in a frame.
 The score will not be counted just yet.
 In the next frame, the player’s first roll knocks down six pins.
 Those six pins are added on to the ten earned from the spare, giving the bowler a score of 16 in the frame that they earned a spare.

 A strike, indicated by an X on the scorecard, happens when you knock down all ten pins with your first roll of the frame.
 It is worth 10 points plus the number of pins on your next two shots.
 The maximum score you can receive for a strike is 30 points (10+10+10), and the minimum score you can receive from a strike is 10 (10+0+0).
 Your score will not be calculated directly after bowling a strike because you must wait for the score of the next two rolls.

-For example, suppose a player earns a strike in frame #1 and bowls an 8 and 1 on the next two rolls.
+For example, suppose a player earns a strike in frame #1 and bowls an 8 and 1 on the next two rolls in frame #2.
 Their score for frame #1 will be 19 (10+8+1), and their score for frame #2 will be 9, giving them a total of 28 points after frame #2.